Cross-Country Road Trip // Joshua Tree, California

 As I sit in an artsy coffee shop reflecting back to the first destination on my 25-day road trip, I cannot help but be overwhelmed with a crazy amount of emotions.
 I felt as if I was standing right back at the very spot in Joshua Tree National Park when my heart was flooded with happiness, excitement, and even disbelief at the fact that I was standing in California all alone.
 "Is this real life?"
 I thought to myself as I was still trying to come to the realization that I just drove across the entire country over the past few days.

 With intentions on camping at White Tank campground within the park, I quickly learned these first-come-first-served sites fill rather quickly.
-Where on Earth am I suppose to sleep for the next two nights as I explore?
-Then, the discovery of Bureau of Land Management happened.
-I actually spent the majority of the trip resting my nights in BLM land that provided either free or $5/night primitive campsites depending on area.
+I thought to myself, “Where on Earth am I suppose to sleep for the next two nights as I explore?”
+Then I discovered the Bureau of Land Management.
+I ended up spent the majority of the trip resting at night on BLM land that provided either free or $5/night primitive campsites depending on area.
 This means no toilets, no water...no nothing.
-A trip as such isn't mean to be luxurious and is not for the faint-hearted; it is all about the adventure and the extraordinary experience that are guaranteed to happen.
-In fact there isn't any potable water within the park's amenities either.
+In fact there is not any potable water within the park's amenities whatsoever.
 I had to wait until day six to take my first shower at the Pilot truck stop in Palm Springs.
 Luckily the caked in dirt from my hikes left my hair looking not the slightest bit greasy.
 It only took three shampoo-rinse-repeats to remove the Earth that was growing on me.
+A trip as such is not meant to be luxurious and is not for the faint-hearted.
+It is all about the adventure and the extraordinary experiences that are guaranteed to happen.

 We went to the Cholla Cactus Garden (pictured below).
 These desert plants stretched out as far as I could see, and of course I wanted to see just how far they went.
 Duh!
 In an effort to avoid the parade of people on site, we unknowingly entered from the wrong side – there was no fence or path – because the warning signs were completely missed until after the fact.
 As we made our way all the way out to where they stopped growing, we turned and I stepped on a cactus and ended up with a needle in my shoe.
-Normally I am not a helpless gal, in fact, I'm really rather stubborn and want to do things myself.
+Normally I am not a helpless gal, in fact, I am really rather stubborn and want to do things myself.
 However, when I was a kid I stepped on a cactus and a needle buried itself in my foot.
 The vivid childhood memory came roaring back in my mind and I freaked.
 This poor man gracefully knelt down and tried his best to rid this stupid thing from my shoe because I froze.
 Sweet right?
 Until I stepped on another one and all of his compassion was lost.
 The next time he just stood as I rested my bare foot on his attempting to get the second thorn out myself.
-Needless to say we didn't continue on to the next stop together.
-But I am forever grateful for the artist who saved my foot.
+Needless to say we did not continue on to the next stop together, but I am forever grateful for the artist who saved my foot.

 In retrospect, the entire trip was about facing fears.
-Whether it was walking through terrifying bees, sleeping in the unknown under a blanket of stars, or realizing nothing would go as planned – the fear of putting myself out there and just being me was diminished.
+Whether it was walking through terrifying bees, sleeping in the unknown under a blanket of stars, or realizing nothing would go as planned, the fear of putting myself out there and just being me was diminished.
 This was a time that was all about letting go of expectation of how I thought things are suppose to be.
 I knew this was the start of something great.
 Little did I know that after just the first day of exploring, what all I was in for.
 The was only the beginning.